We wrote this Policy to help you understand:

 We keep your information only so long as we need it to provide Animal Charity Evaluators’ services to you and fulfill the purposes described in this Policy.
 This is also the case for anyone with whom we share your information and who carries out services on our behalf.
 When we no longer need to use your information and there is no need for us to keep it to comply with our legal or regulatory obligations, we’ll either remove it from our systems or depersonalize it so that we cannot identify you.

-This Site is hosted and operated in the United States and is not intended for use by or to subject us to the laws or jurisdiction of any state, country, or territory other than that of the United States.
+This Site is hosted and operated in the United States and is not subject to the laws or jurisdiction of any state, country, or territory other than that of the United States.
 Your information may be stored and processed in any country where we have facilities or in which we engage service providers, and by using this Site you consent to the transfer of collected information to countries outside of your country of residence—including the United States—which may have different data protection rules than those of your country.
 By using this Site, you authorize us to transfer and store your information in the United States for the purposes described in this Policy.

 You may find links to third parties on our website (e.g., Facebook, YouTube, GuidedTrack, Guesstimate, and Box.com).
 These websites may place their own cookies or other files on your computer, collect data, or solicit Personal Information from you when you visit them.
 We do not accept any responsibility or liability for their privacy and security policies whatsoever, as we have no control over them.
 It is your responsibility to learn about their privacy policies prior to providing them with Personal Information.
 Jump to: Third-party cookies and information.